Oscar Stuhler

 You can access a version of my CV here and reach me at oms@northwestern.edu.
 Below, you can find out about some of my work.

-Oscar Stuhler, Cat Dang Ton, and Étienne Ollion, published in Sociological Methods & Research (2025) [PDF] [code]
+with Cat Dang Ton, and Étienne Ollion, [PDF] [code]

 Abstract: Generative AI (GenAI) is quickly becoming a valuable tool for sociological research.
 Already, sociologists employ GenAI for tasks like classifying text and simulating human agents.
 We point to another major use case: the extraction of structured information from unstructured text.
 Information Extraction (IE) is an established branch of Natural Language Processing, but leveraging the affordances of this paradigm has thus far required familiarity with specialized models.
 GenAI changes this by allowing researchers to define their own IE tasks and execute them via targeted prompts.
 This article explores the potential of open-source large language models for IE by extracting and encoding biographical information (e.g., age, occupation, origin) from a corpus of newspaper obituaries.
 As we proceed, we discuss how sociologists can develop and evaluate prompt architectures for such tasks, turning codebooks into “promptbooks.”
 We also evaluate models of different sizes and prompting techniques.
 Our analysis showcases the potential of GenAI as a flexible and accessible tool for IE, while also underscoring risks like non-random error patterns that can bias downstream analyses.

-The Cultural Construction of Personal Relationships
+The Cultural Construction of Personal Relationships Social Networks (2025)

 Abstract: Network analysis aspires to be “anticategorical,” yet its basic units—relationships—are usually readily categorized entities with labels like “friendship,” “love,” or “patronage.”
 In this way, a nontrivial cultural typification underlies the very building blocks of most network analyses.
 Despite work showing that a specific “type of tie” often stands in for quite heterogeneous empirical phenomena, this typification is seldom challenged in research practice.
 This article expands on recent efforts to more adequately theorize ties by further developing and arguing for the concept of relationship frames—cultural models that stabilize relational expectations.
 I suggest that such frames are rooted in regularities in the duality of dyad and content.
 Building on this idea, I develop a formal notion of frame ambiguity—the extent to which the actions and symbols designating a relationship index a variety of frames rather than just one.
 Putting these ideas to analytical use, I inductively identify relationship frames from the content of 1.2 million relationships between characters in fiction writing.
 I conclude with an exploratory investigation of some of the conditions under which ties in fiction writing display variation in frame ambiguity.

-The Gender Agency Gap in Fiction Writing (1850 to 2010)
+The Gender Agency Gap in Fiction Writing (1850 to 2010) Proceedings of the National Academy of Sciences (2024)

-Published in PNAS (2024) [PDF] [code] [web interface for exploring the data]
+[PDF] [code] [web interface for exploring the data]

 Abstract: Works of fiction play a crucial role in the production of cultural stereotypes.
 Concerning gender, a widely held presumption is that many such works ascribe agency to men and passivity to women.
 However, large-scale diachronic analyses of this notion have been lacking.
 This paper provides an assessment of agency attributions in 87,531 fiction works written between 1850 and 2010.
 It introduces a syntax-based approach for extracting networks of character interactions.
 Agency is then formalized as a dyadic property: Does a character primarily serve as an agent acting upon the other character or as recipient acted upon by the other character?
 Findings indicate that female characters are more likely to be passive in cross-gender relationships than their male counterparts.
 This difference, the gender agency gap, has declined since the 19th century but persists into the 21st.
 Male authors are especially likely to attribute less agency to female characters.
 Moreover, certain kinds of actions, especially physical and villainous ones, have more pronounced gender disparities.

 Who Does What to Whom?
-Making Text Parsers Work for Sociological Inquiry
+Making Text Parsers Work for Sociological Inquiry Sociological Methods & Research (2022)

 What’s in a Category?
-A New Approach to Discourse Role Analysis
+A New Approach to Discourse Role Analysis Poetics (2021)

 Abstract: Building on the work of John Mohr, I propose a new, broadly applicable approach to Discourse Role Analysis (DRA).
 Whereas the goal of behavioral role analysis is to identify the different kinds of actors that exist in interaction, the goal of DRA is to identify the different kinds of identities that exist in discourse.
 To do this, I suggest thinking of discourse roles as latent conceptions of identities composed of treatments, actions, and characteristics that are frequently concurrently associated with identities in stories.
 I propose a method to infer discourse roles from unstructured text data that draws on novel techniques from Natural Language Processing.
 This framework is leveraged to shed light on German news coverage of refugees (2010-2020), which employs a set of distinct discourse roles such as refugee as claimant of welfare benefits, refugee in distress at sea, and refugee as a criminal.
 I then assess how different refugee identity categories are situated within this discourse role structure.
 I pay particular attention to Geflüchtete, a category that emerged only recently in German discourse.
 Whereas initial use of Geflüchtete was motivated by a language critique that aimed at replacing the general term for refugees (Flüchtlinge), DRA indicates a process of categorical differentiation in which the category increasingly serves to distinguish different kinds of refugees.